EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration

-For Parallel-Independent Tasks, ours(GPT-4o) achieves an SR of 0.71 and a GCR of 0.88, substantially surpassing the baseline .
+For Parallel-Independent Tasks, Ours(GPT-4o) achieves an SR of 0.71 and a GCR of 0.88, substantially surpassing the baseline .
 This enhancement originates from our framework's efficient task decomposition and allocation, coupled with the autonomous reasoning capability endowed to individual robots, allowing for real-time decision-making and adjustments in dynamic environments.
 Notably, our Exec score (0.76) is slightly lower than the baseline's (0.81).
 This is not a flaw but a direct result of our intentionally designed proactive fault-tolerance mechanism: upon action failure, robots autonomously perform posture adjustments and retries.
-This strategy trades minor local execution overhead for a fundamental assurance of overall task robustness.For Temporal-Dependent Tasks, ours(GPT-4o) attains an SR of 0.38 and a GCR of 0.62, demonstrating a more pronounced advantage over the baseline .
+This strategy trades minor local execution overhead for a fundamental assurance of overall task robustness.For Temporal-Dependent Tasks, Ours(GPT-4o) attains an SR of 0.38 and a GCR of 0.62, demonstrating a more pronounced advantage over the baseline .
 This validates the effectiveness of our multi-robot collaboration architecture.
 The shared blackboard mechanism for communication and coordination is crucial here, effectively addressing key collaboration issues such as task synchronization under temporal constraints and collision avoidance in dynamic environments, thereby enabling efficient parallel operation in complex scenarios.
-Meanwhile, our Exec metric remains at a relatively high level of 0.71, indicating an effective balance between collaborative robustness and execution fluency.Performance across different LLMs further corroborates the framework's adaptability.
-Ours (Claude-3.5-Sonnet) maintains competitive performance in Parallel-Independent tasks .
-However, when using LLMs with weaker reasoning capabilities like Qwen-Max and DeepSeek-V3.1, significant performance degradation is observed, particularly in tasks requiring tight collaboration.
-This indicates that while our methodological framework itself possesses a baseline level of task understanding and planning capability, its performance ceiling is ultimately constrained by the core reasoning ability of the employed LLM.
+Meanwhile, our Exec metric remains at a relatively high level of 0.71, indicating an effective balance between collaborative robustness and execution fluency.
+Performance across different high-performance LLMs further corroborates the framework's generalization and adaptability.
+Ours (GPT-4o), Ours (Claude-3.5-Sonnet), and Ours (Llama-3.1) demonstrate robust and competitive performance across various task types.
+This indicates that our methodological framework effectively harnesses the reasoning capabilities of leading foundation models to reliably achieve complex task understanding, allocation, and cooperative planning.